Open Agent Toolkit

 Relationship to autoReviewAtCheckpoints

-If you enable both, you get a near-uninterrupted lifecycle: auto-review runs at checkpoints, fix tasks are converted automatically, and the workflow preferences skip every remaining confirmation prompt.
+If you enable this plus the other workflow preferences, you get a near-uninterrupted lifecycle: lifecycle review runs at HiLL checkpoints, fix tasks are converted automatically, and the workflow preferences skip every remaining confirmation prompt.

 Provider sync config is different